Arrowhead United Way

-The Arrowhead United Way will sponsor a select number of students to attend an amazing Kids That Code programs at Cal State San Bernardino
+Arrowhead United Way in collaboration with Kids That Code, Inc. will sponsor a select number of students to attend an amazing Kids That Code Program

 Game Programming with Scratch Course

 Scratch is one of the world’s most popular programming languages to teach children coding.
 Although it was developed for kids, it is being used to teach first year computer science students at colleges and universities such as Harvard and UC Berkeley.

 Students in grades 6 – 9 will learn and apply the fundamentals of computer programming through project based learning under the guidance of experienced Kids That Code instructors

 Eligible students must attend a school in a community served by the Arrowhead United Way:

 Big Bear City, Big Bear Lake, Bloomington, Blue Jay, Cedar Glen, Cedarpines Park, Colton, Crestline, Crest Park, Devore, Fawnskin, Grand Terrace, Green Valley Lake, Highland, Lake Arrowhead, Loma Linda, Muscoy, Patton, Rialto, Rimforest, Running Springs, San Bernardino, Skyforest, Sugarloaf, Twin Peaks